Step 1: get familiar with how funding works

 To draft a successful application, you will need to get familiar with the award criteria and the specific requirements of the call and stick to them.
 The call’s page on the Funding and tenders portal offers several resources to learn more about them.

 - award criteria and budget structure (MSCA Work Programme, pp. 103 to 111)

 - the Horizon Europe Programme guide offers more guidance on specific aspects evaluated under the award criteria such as

 - Dissemination and exploitation of research (p.
 31-39)

 - Open science (p.
 40-55)

-In addition, all future Doctoral Networks will be required to address these core aspects in their proposal.
+In addition, all future COFUND will have to address the following core aspects in their proposal.

-- Supervision: Particular attention is paid to the quality of supervision and mentoring arrangements as well as career guidance in line with the Guidelines for MSCA supervision.
-Joint supervision of the researchers is mandatory for Industrial and Joint Doctorates
+Particular attention is paid to the quality of supervision arrangements as well as career guidance in line with the Guidelines for MSCA supervision.

 Step 5: check your application with your peers

-The 2023 call for the Marie Skłodowska-Curie Actions Doctoral Networks will open on 30 May with a deadline to apply by 28 November 2023, 17:00 (Brussels time).
+The 2023 call for the Marie Skłodowska-Curie Actions COFUND will open on 10 October with a deadline to apply by 8 February 2024, 17.00, CET.